forcedotcom/salesforcedx-vscode/docs/_articles/en/codebuilder/cb-start.md

 You’re prompted to save your changes if you close the untitled file.

 5. Save the changes to a file using a “.soql” extension.
-6. Let’s rerun the saved query – Right click the file and select **Open With…** then select SOQL Builder.
+6. Let’s rerun the saved query – Right-click the file and select **Open With…** then select SOQL Builder.
    The file opens in SOQL Builder and you can rerun or edit the query as you wish.

 For more information on building complex queries see the [SOQL Builder](https://developer.salesforce.com/tools/vscode/en/soql/soql-builder) in the Salesforce Extensions for Visual Studio Code documentation.